Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

   <tr>
     <td>
       <p><b>21.</b> The two puddle players move straight into the center,
-      before turning to their right, dropping five puddles in total before joining their group NNW and SSE.</p>
+      before turning to their left, dropping five puddles in total before joining their group NNE and SSW.</p>
       <p>Try to keep your puddles to the same East/West side to avoid blocking
       the path back to the center.</p>
       <p>The tether players wait for their towers to resolve before collapsing